Meet the lawyers we work with:Michael HigginsLinkedIn Icon

 How We Can Estimate Compensation Amounts

 Our panel of solicitors know that two categories of loss, called general and special damages, can make up the compensation award.
 General damages are calculated by looking at medical evidence and consulting with publications like the Judicial College Guidelines (JCG).
-This publication provides award bracket amounts to reflect the following:
+This document provides suggestive brackets of compensation for various injuries, reflecting factors such as the following:

-To illustrate what the JC Guidelines say, please see our example table below.
-As stated, no two claims are alike, so these amounts are to be read as strictly guidelines.
-Also, the first entry is not from the JCG:
+Our table includes several JCG brackets, except for the top figure.
+As stated, no two claims are alike, so these brackets are to be read as strictly guidelines.

 Compensation Guidelines